arturoherrero/arturoherrero.com/pages/index.md

 redirect_from: /about/
 ---

 ¡Hola!
+I'm Arturo.

-I'm Arturo, a software engineer & designer based in London.
+I'm a software engineer, manager & designer based in London.
 I work at [GitLab][9]{:target="_blank" rel="noreferrer"}.

 Software is my craft.
-I help businesses to define and implement their products by keeping a holistic approach.
-I strive for excellence and share my passion, ideas and practices with those around me.
+During my career I have had the opportunity to work with remarkable people building systems at scale and leading technical teams.

 ## Projects